Skip to Content

 You can visit Hamilton Pool Preserve, browse the shops, art galleries, and historic buildings in the town center on Mercer Street, and even visit the real dripping springs, the town’s namesake.

-23. Terlingua
+Terlingua

 horizon view in Terlingua Texas

-If you are planning a trip to Big Bend National Park, then you will likely stay in the town of Terlingua.
-Located near the border of the great state of Texas, Terlingua is a tiny desert town in west Texas.
+If you plan a trip to Big Bend National Park, you will likely stay in the town of Terlingua.

-24. Granbury
+Granbury

 Lake Granbury

-The area around Granbury’s town square is perfect for a day of shopping and eating!
+The area around Granbury’s town square is perfect for a day of shopping and eating, thanks to the fabulous boutique shops, cute casual cafes, and wineries within a few blocks.

 Granbury is also home to the historic Granbury Opera House and the live music venue, Granbury Live.